Estella Solomons: Career

 Solomons illustrated Padraic Colum's The Road Round Ireland (1926) and DL Kelleher's The Glamour of Dublin in 1928.
 Originally published after the devastation of the 1916 Rising, the later edition features eight views of familiar locations in the city centre including Merchant's Arch and King's Inns.
 Her etching 'A Georgian Doorway' was included in Katherine MacCormack's Leabhar Ultuin in 1920.
 This publication featured illustrations by several prominent Irish artists and was sold in aid of the new children's hospital, St Ultan's in Charlemont Street, Dublin that had been founded by two prominent members of Cumann na mBan, Dr Kathleen Lynn and Madeleine ffrench-Mullen.

+She painted landscapes and portraits, including of artist Jack Yeats, politician Arthur Griffiths, poet Austin Clarke, and writers James Stephens and George Russell (AE).

 Solomons was elected an associate of the Royal Hibernian Academy of Arts in July 1925, but it was not until 1966 that she was elected an honorary member.
 Her work was included in the Academy's annual members’ exhibition every year for sixty years.

 Personal life

-She married poet and publisher Seumas O'Sullivan (1879–1958) whose birth name was James Sullivan Starkey.
+Solomons was married to poet and publisher Seumas O'Sullivan (1879–1958), whose birth name was James Sullivan Starkey.
 Her parents opposed the relationship as O'Sullivan was not of the Jewish faith.
-They married in 1929 after her parents had died.
-She collaborated with her husband in The Dublin Magazine (1923–1958), the renowned literary and art journal, of which O'Sullivan was editor for 35 years.
+They married in 1925, when she was 43 and he 46, after her parents had died.
+She collaborated with her husband on The Dublin Magazine (1923–1958), the renowned literary and art journal, of which O'Sullivan was editor for 35 years.
 Solomons provided vital financial support to the magazine, particularly in sourcing advertising, which was difficult in the tough economic climate of the new Free State.
 She was helped in this endeavour by poet and writer, Kathleen Goodfellow, a lifelong friend.
 When Solomons and O'Sullivan were looking to move from their house in Rathfarnham because of a damp problem, Goodfellow offered them the house beside her own on Morehampton Road for a nominal rent.
 Two of Solomons' portraits of Goodfellow are in the Model Niland Gallery in Sligo.

 Political activities

 Solomons joined the Ranelagh branch of Cumann na mBan at the same time as Goodfellow.
 They were taught first aid, drilling and signalling by Phyllis Ryan.
 Solomons was active before and during the Irish War of Independence.
 She concealed ammunition in the family vegetable garden before delivering it to a Sinn Féin agent.
 Her studio at Great Brunswick Street was used as a safe house by republican volunteers.
 During this time, she painted the portraits of a number of revolutionaries, some of which she had to later destroy to avoid incriminating them.
+Her work includes a portrait of Frank Aiken when we was chief of staff of the IRA.